dmakarau/favorite_places/README.md

 ## Features ✨

 - ✅ **Add New Places**: Create places with custom titles through a dedicated add screen
-- ✅ **Real-time List Display**: View all added places in a clean, organized list
+- ✅ **Interactive List Display**: View all added places with tap-to-view functionality
+- ✅ **Place Details**: Dedicated detail screen for each place
 - ✅ **State Management**: Powered by Riverpod for robust state management across the app
 - ✅ **Modern UI**: Clean and intuitive Material Design 3 interface
+- ✅ **Navigation**: Smooth navigation flow between all screens
 - ✅ **Responsive Design**: Beautiful empty state with helpful guidance when no places are added
 - ✅ **Immutable State**: Proper state management with immutable updates
 - 📱 Cross-platform support for all major platforms